 - It decreases negative reactions from customers due to controlled targeting

-- When you sell just one product and that too only once.
+- When you sell just one product and that too only once, RFM may not be suitable

-- Without a software / tool, calculating RFM scores and segments can be confusing
+- Without a software / tool, calculating RFM scores and segments can be complex

 - Sending too many campaigns to one particular segment can upset customers